gerardnico/simplespi/README.md

 ## Introduction
 This is a simple implementation of the [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) extension mechanism from Java.

-  * The whole extension SPI mechanism is in the (work package)[src/work].
+  * The whole extension SPI mechanism is in the [work package](src/work).
-  * An example of a service (ie extension) is located in the (workExtension package)[src/workExtension].
-The extension registration occurs by placing a file (in this example (work.WorkProvider)[resources/META-INF/services/work.WorkProvider]) in the (resources/META-INF/services)[resources/META-INF/services] dirctory.
-It contains a list of work provider class (In this example, to HelloWorkProvider)
+  * An example of a service (ie extension) is located in the [workExtension package](src/workExtension).
+  * The extension registration occurs by placing a file (in this example [work.WorkProvider](resources/META-INF/services/work.WorkProvider)) in the [resources/META-INF/services](resources/META-INF/services) directory.
+It contains a list of work provider class (In this example, to [HelloWorkprovider](src/workExtension/HelloWorkProvider.java))

 You see the whole mechanism in action by calling the main method of the Main class in the src directory.